-I am a fourth year Ph.D. candidate in Computer Science Department at University of California, Los Angeles.
+I am a fifth year Ph.D. candidate in Computer Science Department at University of California, Los Angeles.
 I am designing testing and program synthesis method for big data analytic and FPGA.
 I am a member of SOLAR group and co-advised by Professor Miryung Kim and Professor Harry Xu.

 Leveraging Hardware Probes and Optimizations for Accelerating Fuzz Testing of Heterogeneous Applications